pdfix/action-pdf-accessibility-paddle-docker/README.md

 #### Using Tagged PDF Document to Process All Formulas

+Automatically generates associate files for all formulas in PDF using AI (Paddle formula model) and converted from LaTeX to MathML.
 In case formulas processing was disabled during autotagging, use this subcommand to postprocess formulas using the `Paddle Formula Model` and generate content for the `associated file` of each `Formula tag`.
 The PDF document must be tagged, as only `Formula tags` are processed by this command.